imark114/simple-ecommerce/README.md

 - Django Unfold 0.8.0
 - DRF Yasg 1.21.7

-## API Documentation

-The API documentation is available at:
-- Swagger UI: `/api/docs/swagger/`
-- ReDoc: `/api/docs/redoc/`
-- JSON Schema: `/api/docs/json/`

-## Admin Interface

-Access the admin interface at `/admin/` using your superuser credentials.

-## Contributing
+## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Create a Pull Request
+5. Open a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 👥 Authors

+- Your Name - Initial work

+## 🙏 Acknowledgments

+- Django REST Framework
+- Unfold Admin Theme
+- All contributors and supporters